mastatomba/inspire-me-daily/README.md

 * Give rating to quotes
 * Show a listing of quotes rated by the current user
 * Show a top 25 listing of quotes rated by all users
+* Show a breakdown of votes per rating
 * Fetch quotes through [ZenQuotes API](https://zenquotes.io/)

 ## Installation